|General Meditation Advice

 Having your mind wander doesn't mean you "can't meditate" -- it's the experience of all, and bringing back your wandering mind to the meditation object again is the central experience and work of meditation

 Funny to hear somebody say "I can't seem to meditate.
 My mind wanders."
 Then they therefore give it up.
 But that wandering mind is what everybody experiences and that is the fundamental problem we are attempting to address.
+It's like saying, "I can't seem to shoot a bow and arrow.
+I don't always hit the exact bullseye."
+Or "I can't seem to draw because I had to erase a line and change it."
+Or, "I can't seem to sew because the needle went in the wrong place and I pricked my finger."
+No, learning the fact that the mind wanders and continuously bringing it back to your meditation object -- is the central work of meditation.
 If your mind DOESN'T wander you are already a god, already Brahman.

 Don't force it